Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 Ideas for Year-End Fundraising Campaigns

-So we’ve talked about creating a timeline and goals for year-end giving, crafting a steller message, personalizing that message for specific donors, and proving easy ways to give.
+So we’ve discussed creating a timeline and goals for year-end giving, crafting a steller message, personalizing that message for specific donors, and providing easy ways to give.
 Incorporating specific fundraising ideas can also help in meeting your year-end appeal goals.
 Here are some ideas to consider:

 - Holiday Sales Fundraising can be included as part of your year-end fundraising.
 Sell wrapping paper, wreaths, candles, sweets, and other festive goods.
 Our Simple

 Stores make it easy to sell online and even combine these campaigns with P2P fundraising pages.

 - Nonprofit Crowdfunding Campaigns such as holiday walkathons or Turkey Trots are popular and fun year-end fundraising events.

 Use our crowdfunding software to ignite the spirit of fundraising competition.

 - Community Serve-a-thons – Schools and charities can help spread the season’s message of giving by hosting a serve-a-thon.
 This event encourages supporters to raise money in support of a community service project.